All Episodes

 And it was right there.

-Authorities said they believed that Popal was the same driver who ran over and killed a 55-year-old man walking in a bicycle lane in Fremont at Fremont Boulevard and near Ferry Lane just after noon.
+Authorities said they believe that Popal was the same driver who ran over and killed a 55-year-old man walking in a bicycle lane in Fremont at Fremont Boulevard and near Ferry Lane just after noon.

 Popal was arrested at a Walgreens at Spruce and California streets.

-And then there is this latest update, and let me see if I can uh source this for did my printer print the source.
+Let me see if I can source this or did my printer print the source.

 Headline, San Francisco hit and run driver called himself a terrorist.